-Especially in Florida, families routinely gather and enjoy daylong pool parties while basting in the sun.
-Sadly, as the water splashes and laugher abounds, danger is ever present.
-According to national statistics, during an average year 10 unintentional drownings occur on a daily basis.
+It is not uncommon for families to gather and enjoy daylong pool parties during the summer.
+Sadly, according to national statistics, during an average year, 10 unintentional drownings occur on a daily basis.
 Over 25% of all fatal drowning victims are children younger than 14.
 In addition, for every 1 child that dies from a drowning incident, another 4 receive emergency medical treatment for a near drowning experience.
 Medically frail elderly persons also have a high drowning incident rate.
-Nonfatal drowning victims can suffer from a host of brain damage injuries, including traumatic brain injury and other neurological damage.
-Many times, nonfatal drowning victims suffer lifelong disabilities, including brain damage, learning disabilities, and memory and speech problems.
+Nonfatal drowning victims can suffer from a host of injuries, including traumatic brain injuries and other neurological injuries.
+Often, nonfatal drowning victims suffer lifelong disabilities, including brain damage, learning disabilities, and memory and speech problems.
 Some victims remain in a permanent vegetative state.

 Below are some additional sobering statistics: